Commercial fishing logbooks

 - the deepwater fish field guide (PDF, 548KB) (for use with the Queensland reef line multi-hook fin fish fishery logbook for commercial fishers operating in the L8 fishery)

-- the reef fish guide
+- the fish identification guide

-- the shark identification guide.
+- the shark, rays and sawfish identification guide.

 Species of conservation interest logbook